joshcanhelp/josh-to-11/content/md/post/133-leaving-san-diego.md

 ---
 title: "Leaving San Diego"
 layout: post
-excerpt: ""
+excerpt: "I’m sitting here at LAX wondering how I can communicate how intense this last week has been.
+I don’t think I can ... and I don’t think it matters.
+Still, let me share what our final week in San Diego had in store for us. "
 date: 2010-08-13 11:10:23
 modified: 2010-08-13 11:10:23
 permalink: leaving-san-diego/index.html
 tags: ["Paris"]
-featured_img:
+featured_img: /_images/2010/08/IMG_0009-300x300.jpg
 wpid: 4663
 ---

 # Leaving San Diego

 I’m sitting here at LAX wondering how I can communicate how intense this last week has been.
-I don’t think I can… and I don’t think it matters.
+I don’t think I can ... and I don’t think it matters.
 Still, let me share what our final week in San Diego had in store for us.
 I think you’ll agree: this could have gone much, much worse.

 The little stuff: